Citizen shoots two robbers dead in Korangi after snatching gun during mugging bid

 However, the man also had Rs50,000 in cash, and when he and his colleague were returning from the bank, the two suspects on a motorcycle came close to him and snatched cash and mobile phone from him.

-Sardar Abdul Rahim, the Pakistan Muslim League-Functional Sindh general secretary and Grand Democratic Alliance...

-A man was killed while six others were wounded in separate incidents on Monday.
-According to police, 22-year-old...
+ISLAMABAD: The Ministry of National Health Services, Regulations and Coordination has prevented through the ‘verbal...

+ISLAMABAD: Criticising Pakistan Tehreek-e-Insaf for running a smear campaign against government in a bid to block...

-A special gender-based violence court on Monday reissued non-bailable warrants for the arrest of six absconding...
+KARACHI: A special gender-based violence court on Monday reissued non-bailable warrants for the arrest of six...

-The Sindh High Court on Monday set aside the death sentence of a banned militant outfit’s activist in a triple...

 Comments